 Shore excursions

-The most expensive element of any Disney cruise vacation, apart from the cruise fare, is probably what you’ll do in each destination, dubbed “port adventures” by Disney.
+The most expensive element of any Disney cruise vacation, apart from the cruise fare, is probably what you’ll do in each destination, dubbed “Port Adventures” by Disney.

-Short, three-night getaways to Disney’s original private island Castaway Cay might help reduce additional charges to your credit card as the ability to enjoy many amenities in port are included in the fare.
+Short, three-night getaways to Disney’s private island Castaway Cay might help reduce additional charges to your credit card as the ability to enjoy many amenities in port are included in the fare.
 But longer, wow-worthy family vacations to Alaska, Europe, or Mexico mean multiple port calls and opportunities to book excursions.
 Even a call to Disney’s Lookout Cay at Lighthouse Point, which debuted as a private port in June 2024, includes more opportunities for paid port adventures into Eleuthera.

 Disney’s shore excursions are highly rated, so the experience is not in question.
 However, they certainly add up for a family of four.

-In Jamaica, “beach and water adventures” start at $99 on the DCL website for anyone aged 10 and up and $58 for kids 8 to 9.
+In Jamaica, most “beach and water adventures” start at $99 on the DCL website for anyone aged 10 and up and $58 for kids 8 to 9.
 That’s close to $400 for one day of fun in the sun.

 Internet

 Basic Wi-Fi is included at Concierge level.
 However, most passengers dealing with TikTok-addicted teens and iPad-reliant kiddos will need to pay for an internet package.
-Packages range from $12 to $36 per day, per device.
-Yet, even the top-tier package won’t support certain streaming services.
+Packages range from $16 to $34 per day, per device.
+Cruisers can make calls and texts over Wi-Fi, but a regular phone call is additional.

 Tips

-A recommended gratuity of $14.50 per guest, per night ($15.50 for guests in suites) is added to each cruise fare — including infants.
-This equates to an additional $58 per night of your cruise, for a family of four.
+A recommended gratuity of $16 per guest, per night ($27.25 for guests in suites) is added to each cruise fare — including infants.
+This equates to an additional $64 per night of your cruise, for a family of four.

 The automatic gratuities are designed to support the waitstaff in the dining room and your stateroom attendant.
 Amounts can be changed by visiting guest services onboard; however, this is discouraged unless there is a significant service issue.
+Additional tips to any crew member who made your cruise outstanding are always welcome.

 Drinks